elastic/apm/specs/agents/tracing-spans.md

 #### Child spans of exit spans

-Exit spans MUST not have child spans that have a different `type` and `subtype`.
+Exit spans MUST not have child spans that have a different `type` or `subtype`.
 For example, when capturing a span representing a query to Elasticsearch, there should not be an HTTP span for the same operation.
 Doing that would make [breakdown metrics](https://github.com/elastic/apm/blob/master/specs/agents/metrics.md#transaction-and-span-breakdown)